SUSE/Portus/_docs/Configuring-Portus.md

 Note that if **smtp** is disabled, then `sendmail` is used instead (the specific command being: `/usr/sbin/sendmail -i -t`).

+### FQDN of your machine

+On the next release of Portus, the FQDN of the machine is no longer a secret and it's now considered a configurable value.
+The fact the it was a secret before is because of legacy code.
+However, you now can configure it like this:

+{% highlight yaml %}
+machine_fqdn:
+  value: "portus.test.lan"
+{ endhighlight %}

 ### LDAP Support

 If enabled, then only users of the specified LDAP server will be able to use Portus.